 Learning the tricks and techniques for how to photograph the Milky Way isn’t as difficult as it first seems.
 When you first start taking pictures of the night sky you’re likely to see those amazing pictures of the Milky Way glistening brightly, fronted by an amazing mountain range or landmark and think “I’ll never be able to take anything like that”... but it is easier than you imagine.
-With a bit of planning and practice anyone with a camera can capture the Milky Way but be warned, running around in the dark chasing a new Milky Way shot can become quite addictive!
+With a bit of planning and practice anyone with a camera - especially one of the best cameras for astrophotography - can capture the Milky Way but be warned, running around in the dark chasing a new Milky Way shot can become quite addictive!

 There are many techniques to advance your Milky Way shooting but this guide will get you up and running.
 There aren’t too many differences between shooting the Milky Way and regular astro, although the timings and direction you shoot in need to be considered.